carolinelavergne/POC_VS/SETUP.md

 ```

 5 - Inside the folder integration [POC_VS > cypress > integration] :
-- create a folder POC1
+- Create a folder POC1
-- create a file POC1.js inside this folder ==> this file contains the js code to execute the test
+- Create a file POC1.js inside this folder ==> this file contains the js code to execute the test
-- create a file POC1.feature ==> this file contains the gherkins
+- Create a file POC1.feature ==> this file contains the gherkins
 (the names of the .feature file, the folder and the main .js file inside the folder are important to execute with succes the test)
 [to get example: https://bitbucket.org/automationteamaltea/pocvscodecypresscucumber/src/master/cypress/integration/POC cucumber/ : POC1/POC1.js and POC1.feature]